Dj2k22/Dj2k22/README.md

 - 👋 Hi, I’m Di-Jaun
-- 👀 I’m interested in chess, coding, basketball, trading
+- 👀 I’m interested in chess, coding, basketball & the financial markets
-- 🌱 I’m currently learning & improving my vanilla JS & Jquery
+- 🌱 I’m fluent in HTML, CSS & JS and currently learning Node.js
 - 💞️ I’m open and available to collaborate on projects
 - 📫 You can contact me at sdijaun@gmail.com